pycom/pycom-documentation/chapter/firmwareapi/micropython/uctypes.md

 ### Defining Structure Layout

-Structure layout is defined by a “descriptor” - a Python dictionary which encodes field names as keys and other properties required to access them as associated values.
-Currently, ``uctypes`` requires explicit specification of offsets for each field.
+Structure layout is defined by a "descriptor" - a Python dictionary which encodes field names as keys and other properties required to access them as associated values.
+Currently, `uctypes` requires explicit specification of offsets for each field.
 Offset are given in bytes from a structure start.

 Following are encoding examples for various field types: